YAmikep/datasource/README.rst

 - or even an iterable / a callable that generates data.

 It takes care of fetching the data and provides "readers" (file-like objects) to actually get the data.
-It can handle huge amount of data by keeping a low memory footprint.
+It can handle huge amount of data while keeping a low memory footprint.
 (See the section "Working with huge amount of data")